 |arms of House Blackwood : A flock of ravens on scarlet surrouning a dead weirwood upon a black escutcheon.|

 Inheritance and Younger sons

-In Westeros arms belong to a family, any trueborn child may use the family arms.
-This is similar to the practice win German Heraldry.
+In Westeros arms belong to a family, and any trueborn child may use the family arms.
+This is similar to the practice in German heraldry.
 Traditionally, the heir uses the image of his family as is, or bordered by a specific color to differentiate himself from his father.
 The younger son regularly use personal arms as a version of family coat of arms where the charge is repeated several times, according to their order in the family.

 |The coat of arms of Prince Valarr Targaryen consists of coat of arms House Targaryen with a red border.|

 |The coat of arms of Prince Maekar has four three-headed dragons on a black field instead of one for the image of the House Targaryen because it is the fourth son of king Daeron II.|